Bounds for variables with few occurrences in conjunctive normal forms: Introduction

 \subsubsection{Qualitative matrix analysis (QMA)}

 QMA can be understood as the analysis of matrices $M$ over the real numbers in abstraction of the absolute value of the entries, but only their signs count.
 More precisely, one considers the \emph{qualitative class} $\Q(M)$, which consists of all matrices with the same dimensions as $M$, which have entry-wise the same signs as $M$ (positive, zero, negative), and investigates when a property of $M$ holds for all $M' \in \Q(M)$.
 For example, a matrix $M$, such that all $M' \in \Q(M)$ have linearly independent rows, is called an \emph{$L$-matrix}.
-The monograph \cite{BS95} is an excellent source on QMA until the 1990's, while a more recent overview is given in \cite{HallLi2007SignPatternMatrices}.\footnote{For us the original notion of $L$-matrix, before \cite{BS95}, with (qualitatively) independent \emph{columns}, would be more convenient (then $M(F)$ could be used without transposition), but we stick to the (important) monograph \cite{BS95}.}

-Indeed \cite{KleeLadner1981WeakSAT} introduces ``weak satisfiability'', which is \emph{precisely} the existence of a non-trivial autarky.
-It is shown (\cite[Theorem 5]{KleeLadner1981WeakSAT}), that weak satisfiability is NP-complete, which is the earliest known proof of $\Lean$ being coNP-complete.
+The monograph \cite{BS95} is an excellent source on QMA until the 1990's, while a more recent overview is given in \cite{HallLi2007SignPatternMatrices}.\footnote{For us the original notion of $L$-matrix, before \cite{BS95}, with (qualitatively) independent \emph{columns}, would be more convenient, but we stick to the (important) monograph \cite{BS95}.} An early demonstration of the close relations to SAT is \cite{KleeLadner1981WeakSAT}, where ``weak satisfiability'' was introduced, which is \emph{precisely} the existence of a non-trivial autarky. \cite[Theorem 5]{KleeLadner1981WeakSAT} shows that weak satisfiability is NP-complete, which is the earliest known proof of $\Lean$ being coNP-complete.
 However these connections to SAT have not been pursued further.

 Starting from \cite{DD92}, which exploits Farkas' lemma to understand (un)satisfiability, the connections to QMA have been explored in \cite[Sections 3, 5]{Ku00f}; see \cite[Subsection 11.12.1]{Kullmann2007HandbuchMU} for a more substantial introduction.
 It is shown in \cite[Remark 5 in Section 5]{Ku00f}, that $L$-matrices correspond (nearly) precisely (up to transposition and handling of zero-rows/columns and repeated rows/columns) to balanced lean clause-sets, while lean clause-sets correspond (nearly) precisely to so-called \emph{$L^+$-matrices} (as investigated in \cite{LS1998}).
 The square $L$-matrices are called \emph{SNS-matrices}; SNS-matrices are at the heart of the poly-time decision for $\Mnc[2]_{\defh=0}$ (recall Subsection \ref{sec:prelimcolouring}), and the connections to autarky theory are explored in \cite{Kullmann2007Balanciert}; see \cite[Subsection 11.12.2]{Kullmann2007HandbuchMU} for an overview.